fossillogic/fossil-test/README.md

 dependency_names = fossil-test
 ```

-In your `meson.build` file, integrate Fossil Test by adding the following line:

 **Note**: For the best experience, always use the latest release of Pizza Test.
 Visit the [Pizza Test Releases](https://github.com/fossillogic/fossil-test/releases) page for the latest versions.

 ## Configure Build Options